robert-annies/toast/README.md

          }
       }

-Note, that all `allow`-blocks returning _true_.
+Note, that all allow-blocks in the above example return _true_.
 In practice authorization logic should be applied.
-An `allow`-block must be defined for each endpoint because it defaults to return `false`, which causes a 401 response.
+An allow-block must be defined for each endpoint because it defaults to return _false_, which causes a _401 Unauthorized_ response.

 The above definition exposes the model Banana as such: